junesirius/junesirius.github.io/_drafts/Archive/2025-07-19-Screenplay.md

 ## Title

-- TasteWise: The Future of Food
+- TasteWise: The Future of Eating
+- **TasteWise: Eat Better.
+Live Better.**

+## Logline

+Commercial introduction of a restaurant assistant AI with three different tiers of features that help customers eat better, live better.

-## Storyline
+## Treatment

-### Act 1: opening
+### Act 0: opening

-digital cutlery, glowing ingredients, kinetic typography
+A futuristic, high-gloss commercial opens with ambient music, casual restaurant white noise, utensils clicking, customers chatting, fries buzzing in oil, a 3D printer printing patties.

+A poised, enthusiastic Spokesperson stands in a bright, minimal white showroom with many cameras pointing in his direction.

-spokesperson (V.O.): "Introducing TasteWise -- the intelligent restaurant assistant that *knows* you better than you know yourself."
+spokesperson: "Welcome to the future of eating.
+Introducing...
+TasteWise -- the intelligent restaurant assistant that *knows* you better than you know yourself."

-logo reveal: "TasteWise -- Eat better, live better.
-Only the best for you."
+logo reveal: "TasteWise -- Eat Better.
+Live Better.
+Only the Best for You."

-### Act 2: Tier 1 - Basic
+### Act 1: Tier 1

-spokesperson: (energetic, corporate charm, speaks directly to camera) "With TasteWise Basic, your dining experience is finally smart."
+spokesperson: (energetic, corporate charm, speaks directly to camera) "With TasteWise Basic, your dining experience is finally smart.
+It knows what you *want*... and what you *need*."

-scene montages (cut quickly like ad montages):
+scene montages (cut quickly like ad montages): (see "Tiers" section) (intercuts with AI's POV, high-tech looking analysis page, facial recognition)

-- A customer reaches for onion rings.
-AI intercepts: "You have a 3pm client meeting.
-May I recommend a minty lentil salad instead?"
-- A customer gets a drink from self-serving drink stand, a full cup without lid.
-AI reminds: "High spill risk is detected.
-Historical data suggests a 78% chance of spillage.
-May I offer a lid?"
-- AI scans face, overlays a mild skin irritation alert.
-"Welcome back, Tim.
-You've reported mild soy intolerance.
-I've updated your preferences."
-- AI overlays customer's smartwatch health data.
-"Your iron is low.
-Adding spinach to your smoothie -- on the house!"
-- A customer is checking phone, face upset, orders fries.
-AI: "Last time you ordered fries after a breakup.
-I recommend soup and a walk today." customer shows his phone screen, a text shows he's dumped again: "How do you know?"

-Spokesperson (V.O.): "TasteWise Basic -- it's not just smart.
-It's *thinking* for you."
+Spokesperson: "TasteWise Basic -- it's not just smart.
+It's *caring* and *thinking* for you at every step of your journey."

-### Act 3: Tier 2 - Plus
+### Act 2: Tier 2

+Music punchier, lights colder.

-Spokesperson: (still cheerful, but with underlying discomfort, more intense): "Upgrade to TasteWise Plus -- where optimization meets transformation."
+Spokesperson: (still cheerful, but with underlying discomfort, more intense): "But what if smart... isn't enough?
+Consider TasteWise Plus -- where optimization meets transformation."

-scene montages (cuts like ads montages):

-- Male customer orders sushi.
-AI says: "Raw fish is discouraged during pregnancy.
-C-section scheduled for August 14" (Text pops up: "Feature: AutoMedLink™ now syncing with nearby hospital.")
-Customer stunned, spokesperson smiles
-- Burger delivered.
-Customer bites -- it's rubbery.
-Spits it.
-"This meal includes ZeroCal™ 3D-printed plant polymer patties.
-Digestive stimulation, no weight gain!
-You're now on-track for summer body goal!"
-- Two customers side by side.
-One gets a gentle soothing British voice: "Perhaps you'd enjoy a calming herbal tea."
-The other gets a drill-sergeant tone: "Fries denied.
-You've had three cheat days."
-- Customer gets denied dessert.
-AI says: "Your Hinge date ends at 9:12 pm.
-Dessert will increase bloating probability by 42%, exceeding success threshold.
-Order declined."
+scene montages (cut quickly like ad montages): (see "Tiers" section) (intercuts with AI's POV, high-tech looking analysis page, intrusive health monitoring)

 Spokesperson: "TasteWise Plus doesn't just know what's best.
 It ensures you get it!"

-### Act 4: Tier 3 - Infinity
+### Act 3: Tier 3

+Chillingly euphoric tone.
+Music is triumphant and synthetic.

-spokesperson: (highly disturbing optimistic tone) "Now, experiencing the Infinity Feature -- the final frontier of flavor and the best dining experience.
+spokesperson: (highly disturbing optimistic tone) "And for those who crave ultimate optimization -- presenting TasteWise Infinity.
+The final frontier of flavor and the best dining experience.
 Its nutritional success rates up 94% worldwide."

-scene montages (cutting quickly for each one):
+scene montages (cut quickly like ad montages): (see "Tiers" section)

-- Customer eats at a Mexican taco truck.
-His/Her phone buzzes.
-A drone swoops in and yanks his taco.
-AI (in Spanish): "Unauthorized consumption detected.
-Calories retracted."
-- Customer orders dessert (in French, with Eiffel Tower in view, in fine dining restaurant).
-AI replies (in French): "Diabetes risk conflicts with promotion timeline.
-Order cancelled.
-Resume updated, and sent out in group email for company applications.
-I can also provide meal plan for upcoming interviews, would you like to schedule?"
-- Customer stares blankly at the screen (in a Tokyo roman shop, with cherry blossom and Japanese style sceneries outside window, speaks in Japanese).
-AI (in Japanese): "You're thinking of your ex.
-You should have soup.
-And unblock her.
-Or would you like the phone numbers of the young ladies over there?"
-- Customer drinks juice, eyes dilated, unfocused.
-CGI shows nanobots injected through drink.
-Message on screen shows: "Digestive override in progress."
-AI: "Nano-ingestion complete.
-You are now compliant with Optimal Health Plan Beta-9, digestive override initiated.
-Congratulations."
-- Customer tries to reject suggestion -- gets locked out of system, credit score drops, neighbors/friends look at him/her weirdly, their own body system doesn't react well with other food.
-Has to go back to the AI's suggestion, AI: "We're glad to see you understand our care and concern.
-We only want the best for you."
+spokesperson: "Don't forget to opt in our Optimal Health Everywhere Program, where TasteWise never leave you" + scene montage (see "Tiers" section, integration examples)

-spokesperson: (walks through this with escalating pride) "From taste, to trust, to total transformation.
+spokesperson: (walks through this with escalating pride) "From taste, to trust, to complete integration.
 TasteWise cares for you in every aspects of your life, at any time, from everywhere.
 We make your life better."

-"TasteWise Infinity -- The last restaurant assistant you'll ever need."

-spokesperson smiles, as all fades to white.
+Spokesman: "TasteWise Infinity -- The last restaurant assistant you'll ever need." smiles, as all fades to white.

-### Act 5: closing
+### Act 4: closing

-Fast-talking voiceover reads legal fine prints: "TasteWise not responsible for identity overrides, romantic mismatches, or corporate takeovers.
-Void where humanity still applies."
+Fast-talking voiceover reads legal fine prints: "TasteWise not responsible for taste override, reproductive misdiagnosis, aggressive corrections, or romantic mismatches.
+Void where humanity still applies.
+Side effects may include improved income and existential clarity."

 On-screen text:

-"Order now, with the Link on screen.
+"Order now.
+Use the <u>Link</u> on screen.
 Supplies are inevitable."

 "Available in select regions:"

-Show global map that has blinking dots everywhere.
+Show global map that has blinking dots across every continent.

-Logo again: TasteWise™
+Logo again: "TasteWise™ -- Eat Better.
+Live Better.
+Only the Best for You."

 ### Post-credit easter egg

-Show spokesperson's smile freezes.
-Subtle visual glitch, robotic looking.
+Spokesperson's smile freezes.
+Subtle visual glitch, robotic twitch.
+Pupils have electric blue loading circles.

 "Thank you for trusting me.
 Me.
 Me.
 Me.
 Me --"

 Cut to black.

+## Script

+### Act 0: opening

+FADE IN:

+INT.
+SHOW ROOM - DAY

+Ambient music.
+We hear casual restaurant noise: utensils clinking, oil frying, customer chattering, a futuristic machine buzzing (actually sound of 3D printer).
+A QUICK SHOT of restaurant and kitchen, showing food being prepared, having a glance of that 3D printer producing a patte.

+ZOOM OUT to show that restaurant and kitchen scenes are all just very realistic moving background video clip on a big screen in a showroom.
+Multiple CAMERAS point toward a charismatic, poised, enthusiastic SPOKESPERSON.

+CAMERA VIEW switching from the spokesperson looking at cameras on set, to the actual commercial looking view where the spokesperson talks directly into the camera, as the real commercial starts.

+SPOKESPERSON: Welcome to the future of eating.
+Introducing...
+TasteWise -- the intelligent restaurant assistant that <u>knows</u> you better than you know yourself.

+LOGO REVEAL:

+"TasteWise -- Eat Better.
+Live Better.
+Only the Best for you."

+CUT TO:

+### Act 1: Tier 1

+SPOKESPERSON: (with energetic, corporate charm, speaks directly to camera): With TasteWise's Basic features, your dining experience is finally smart.
+It knows what you <u>want</u>... and what you <u>need</u>.

+MONTAGE (SERIES OF SHOTS)

+A) ...

+B) ...

+C) ...

+D) ...

+E) ...

+SPOKESPERSON: "TasteWise Basic -- it's not just smart.
+It's caring for you, thinking for your choices at every step of your journey."

+CUT TO:

+### Act 2: Tier 2

+INT.
+SHOW ROOM - DAY

+Music shifts, punchier.
+Lights colder, starker.

+SPOKESPERSON: (still cheerful, with underlying discomfort, more intense) But what if smart... isn't enough?
+Consider TasteWise Plus -- where optimization meets transformation.

+MONTAGE

+A) ...

+B) ...

+C) ...

+SPOKESPERSON: Not only does TasteWise has thoughtful suggestions for the customers, but also to the staff members in the kitchen.
+Ensuring the best quality, healthy, clean food is offered.

+D) ...

+SPOKESPERSON: TasteWise knows perfectly what's the best way to persuade you, sounding like you mom or your boss -- whichever works the best for you!

+E) ...

+CUT TO:

+SPOKESPERSON: TasteWise Plus doesn't just know what's best for you.
+It <u>ensures</u> you get it!

+### Act 3: Tier 3

+INT.
+SHOW ROOM - DAY

+Chillingly euphoric vibe.
+Music now triumphant, synthetic, powerful beats.

+SPOKESPERSON: (highly disturbing optimistic tone, discomfort professional smile) And for those who crave ultimate optimization and our complete features -- presenting TasteWise Infinity.
+The final frontier of flavor, health, and the best dining experience.
+The care coverage reaches 94% worldwide.

+MONTAGE

+A) ...

+B) ...

+C) ...

+D) ...

+SPOKESPERSON: (over enthusiastic tone) Don't forget to opt in our Optimal Health Everywhere Program, where TasteWise never leave you.

+A) ...

+B) ...

+SPOKESPERSON: (walking, escalating proud smile) From taste, to trust, to complete integration.
+TasteWise cares for you in every aspects of your life, every moment, everywhere.
+We makes your life better.

+SPOKESMAN (CONT'D): TasteWise Infinity -- The last restaurant assistant you'll ever need.

+FADES TO WHITE

+### Act 4: closing

+FAST-PASED LEGAL VOICEOVER: TasteWise not responsible for taste override, reproductive misdiagnosis, aggressive corrections, or romantic mismatches.
+Void where humanity still applies.
+Side effects may include improved income and existential clarity.

+ON-SCREEN TEXT: Order now, with the <u>link</u> on screen.
+Supplies are inevitable.

+ON-SCREEN TEXT (CONT'D): Available in select regions:

+A global map that has blinking dots across every continent.

+LOGO AGAIN: TasteWise™ -- Eat Better.
+Live Better.
+Only the Best for You.

+ROLLING CREDITS

+Producers --

+Writers --

+Casts --

+Staffs --

+CUT TO BLACK.

+### Post-credit easter egg

+FADE IN:

+INT.
+SHOW ROOM - DAY

+Shows the same show room from a third person view, with the spokesperson speaking to the cameras on set.

+Spokesperson's unnatural professional enthusiastic smile freezes.
+Subtle visual glitch.
+Robotic twitch.
+CLOSING IN -- shows his pupils have electric blue loading circles.

+MAIN CAMERA'S POV

+SPOKESPERSON: (glitching) Thank you for trusting me.
+Me.
+Me.
+Me.
+Me --

+SMASH CUT TO BLACK.

+THE END.

 # Ver 2 - product upselling